-We have evaluated events and transactions occurring subsequent to the consolidated balance sheet date of March 31, 2020 for items that could potentially be recognized or disclosed in these financial statements.
-We did not identify any items which would require disclosure in or adjustment to the consolidated financial statements.
+We have evaluated events and transactions occurring subsequent to the consolidated balance sheet date of June 30, 2020 for items that could potentially be recognized or disclosed in these financial statements.
+For additional information regarding subsequent events, see Note 16.